openshift/enhancements/enhancements/multi-arch/dynamic-imagestream-importmode-setting.md

 ### Implementation Details/Notes/Constraints

-- CVO: The cluster version operator would expose a field in its status indicating the type of the payload.
+- CVO: The cluster version operator would expose a field in its `Desired` status indicating the type of the payload.
 This is inferred by CVO from the `release.openshift.io/architecture` property in the release payload.
 If the payload is a multi